armory/documentation/_operator_reference/providers.md

 - `cachingPolicies`:
   - `kubernetesKind`:
   - `maxEntriesPerAgent`:
 - `kubeconfigFile`: The path to your kubeconfig file.
 By default, it will be under the Spinnaker user's home directory in the typical .kube/config location.
+File needs to be present on the machine running Spinnaker.
+Supports encrypted file.
 - `kubeconfigContents`: Inline kubeconfig file contents
 - `kubectlPath`: Alternate path inside clouddriver pod of the kubectl binary
 - `kubectlRequestTimeoutSeconds`: Timeout in seconds of kubectl calls
 - `checkPermissionsOnStartup`:  When false, clouddriver will skip the permission checks for all Kubernetes Kinds at startup.
 This can save a great deal of time during clouddriver startup when you have many Kubernetes accounts configured.
 This disables the log messages at startup about missing permissions.
 - `liveManifestCalls`: When true, clouddriver will query manifest status during pipeline executions using live data rather than the cache.
 This eliminates all time spent in the "force cache refresh" task in pipelines, greatly reducing execution time.
-- `oAuthServiceAccount`:
+- `oAuthServiceAccount`: File needs to be present on the machine running Spinnaker.
 - `oAuthScopes`:
 - `namingStrategy`:
 - `skin`: